f-t-s/al-folio/_pages/about.md

 at the interface of partial differential equations, statistical inference, and fast algorithms.
 More recently, I have been working on game theory as a paradigm for algorithm design and the computational challenges that come with it.
-Check out these [high-level summaries](/projects/) if you want to know more!
+Check out these [high-level summaries](/projects/), or my [thesis presentation](https://youtu.be/Ph1pAv92WBQ) if you want to know more!

 I'm part of the [Department of Computing and Mathematical Sciences](http://www.cms.caltech.edu/) and my PhD-advisor is [Houman Owhadi](http://users.cms.caltech.edu/~owhadi/index.htm).